-Born to Puerto Rican parents and raised in a small North Carolina town, Natasha Del Toro is proud to be a hick spic.
-She grew up on rice and beans, biscuits and Waffle House coffee.
+Born to Puerto Rican parents and raised in a small North Carolina town, Natasha Del Toro jokingly refers to herself as a hick spic.
+Proud of her mixed cultural upbringing, she grew up on rice and beans, biscuits and Waffle House coffee.
 Dancing salsa.
-She even had a mullet long before it was cool.
+Speaking with a Southern accent.
+She even had a mullet long before hipsters made it an ironically cool haircut.
 Sadly, those photos have all been burned.

 She's reported on a wide range of topics--arts and culture, politics, immigration and the environment.
 She produced short docs on artists in Cuba, a musician in Haiti and covered the 2008 Democratic National Convention for PBS Frontline World.
 Working as a staff videographer for TIME.com, her reports on the Haiti earthquake were honored at the New York Press Club.
 She also traveled across the US with photographer Joakim Eskildsen to produce a book and multimedia website on poverty in America called American Realities.
 That project led to a documentary by KQED and Center for Investigative Reporting called Hunger in the Valley of Plenty that won an Emmy.

 In 2013, she completed a Fulbright Scholarship, teaching a multimedia journalism class at the University of Antioquia in Medellin.